robertdavidgraham/masscan/README.md

 NOTE: masscan uses a **custom TCP/IP stack**.
 Anything other than simple port scans will cause conflict with the local TCP/IP stack.
 This means you need to either use the `-S` option to use a separate IP address, or configure your operating system to firewall the ports that masscan uses.
+Because masscan uses a custom stack, it cannot scan the local host.

 This tool is free, but consider funding it here:
 1MASSCANaHUiyTtR3bJ2sLGuMw5kDBaj4T